Highsnobiety

 Double Tap to Zoom

-Once the most provocative name in streetwear, Anti Social Social Club has become, of all things, an institution of sorts.
+Once the most provocative name in streetwear, Anti Social Social Club has become, of all things, an institution.
 The peers it brushed up against a decade ago have devolved and evolved, dropping out of the biz or mutating amidst a new age of splintered streetwear abutted by luxury contenders and indie upstarts.

-Anti Social Social Club, meanwhile, is thriving.
-After 10 years of punkish industry disruption, it's exactly where it's always been: Releasing instantly sold-out drops coveted by its still-loyal, still-young fanbase.
+All while Anti Social Social Club is thriving.
+After 10 years of punkish industry disruption, it's exactly where it's always been: Instantly selling out of brash hoodies coveted by its still-loyal, still-young fanbase.

-If you aren't already plugged in or are even one of the jaded Anti Social Social Club haters, well, these drops may not sway your taste.
-But that's just fine: ASSC still does not care what you think.
+If you aren't already plugged in or are even one of the jaded Anti Social Social Club haters, well, these new drops will not sway your taste.
+But that's just fine.
+ASSC still does not care what you think.

 "People will be fans or cynics of everything.
 It’s not that serious," says Ian Coates, ASSC's co-founder and head of design.
 "At the end of the day ASSC is forever in motion.
-It is all about a feeling."
+That's the best part about this space, there is no right or wrong answer."

 And to the dismissive streetwear elitists, Coates' message is simple.